 Osteoarthritis: The Seasoned Traveler

-We can think of Osteoarthritis as the seasoned traveler in our arthritis family.
-It’s a condition that often accompanies the passage of time or arises from the aftermath of joint injuries and overuse.
-This journey involves the gradual breakdown of cartilage, the main cushioning tissue between bones.
+We can think of Osteoarthritis as the seasoned traveler.
+It’s a condition that often comes on in our older years as our joints age, or arises from the aftermath of joint injuries and overuse.
+Osteoarthritis involves the gradual breakdown of cartilage, the main cushioning tissue between bones.
 The result?
 A subtle but persistent discomfort and stiffness that can make your joints feel like they are covered in grit, making every step painful and difficult.

 The Resemblance:

-While these two conditions may have different origins, they share a commonality in disrupting the harmony of our joints.
+While these two conditions may have different origins, they share a the result of creating painful movements in the joints.
 Both conditions create pain and difficulty with mobility; and both conditions can eventually break down the joint to a level that it requires replacing.
-Managing them requires distinct strategies, ranging from lifestyle adjustments to targeted medications.
-It’s not a one size fits all situation, but understanding the individualities helps in navigating this complex journey.
+Managing them, however, requires distinct strategies, ranging from lifestyle adjustments to targeted medications.
+A one size fits all approach rarely works with these conditions, rather an understanding the individualities each client faces helps us to treat these conditions.

 Treatment options